 Ability to Arrive in Japan on Designated Date

-In the application form, you will specify whether you want to arrive in Japan for the April or September/October term in 2022.
+In the application form, you will specify whether you want to arrive in Japan for the April or September/October term in 2023.
 Note that this is when you will arrive in Japan, not necessarily when you will start your degree or your studies at your university (you may spend the first semester in an intensive language program).
-Once you select your month of arrival, in general you cannot change it later in the process.
+Once you select your month of arrival, you cannot change it later.

-If you do not arrive during those dates, you would have to withdraw from the scholarship, unless MEXT determines that your inability to arrive was due to unavoidable circumstances.
+If you do not arrive during those dates, you would have to withdraw from the scholarship, unless MEXT determines that your inability to arrive was because of unavoidable circumstances.

 Applicants who arrive in Japan without a student visa will have their scholarships suspended.

-The comment in the application guidelines about not necessarily being able to re-obtain “Permanent Resident” or “Long-Term Resident” status only applies to applicants who already hold those status in Japan.
+The comment in the application guidelines about not being able to re-obtain “Permanent Resident” or “Long-Term Resident” status only applies to applicants who already hold those statuses in Japan.
 It is possible for any MEXT Scholar (including scholars who were previously Permanent Residents or Long-Term Residents) to apply to change their residence status after completing their studies and to stay in Japan after graduation.
-However, if you apply to change your residence status after graduation, you would have to meet all requirements to change it at that time, so the results cannot be guaranteed.
+However, if you apply to change your residence status after graduation, you would have to meet all requirements to change it, so the results cannot be guaranteed.

 Note that if you change your residence status before completing your scholarship/studies, you would instantly be disqualified and lose the scholarship, as discussed in the “Disqualification Criteria” below.

 Anyone meeting any of the criteria below is ineligible to apply for the scholarship.
-If a scholar is found to meet any of these criteria during the course of their studies, they would be forced to withdraw from the scholarship immediately.
+If a scholar is found to meet any of these criteria during their studies, they would be forced to withdraw from the scholarship immediately.